StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

-* Changes to the `processmanager.conf` and `processmanager/kafka-topics.conf` files must be manually processed if you are using a customised or generated configuration:
+* Changes to configuration files must be manually processed if you are using a customised or generated configuration:
+  * `etc/stackstate-receiver/application.conf`:
+    * The `stackstate` namespace has been renamed to `stackstate.receiver`.
+    * The configuration key `apiKey` has been renamed to `apiKeys`.
+  * `processmanager.conf`:
-  * Added new argument `topology-events` to the section `processes.kafkaToElasticsearch` of file `processmanager.conf`.
+    * Added new argument `topology-events` to the section `processes.kafkaToElasticsearch`
+  * `processmanager/kafka-topics.conf` :
     * Added new section `kafka.topics.sts_topology_events` to file `processmanager/kafka-topics.conf`.
-* The etc/stackstate-receiver/application.conf has been changed to have the config in the `stackstate.receiver` namespace.
-Custom configurations should be adapted.
-  * The apiKey configuration key has been changed to apiKeys

 ### Upgrade to 4.1.0